 Sometimes you get burned by your own warmth.
 Sometimes you wake up and realize all the work you put in to certain people isn’t coming back to you, it’s just making you more tired.
 I was slapped in the face by that reality a few times, but ignored it.
 I just kept taking the hits, reassuring myself that the reciprocation was on its way.

 I think part of why I kept working at the particularly demanding relationships and situations in my life was because I’m really good at loving.
-I love people in particular.
-I love listening to people and showing them I’m listening to them.
-I love suggesting to them things they perhaps haven’t realized in efforts to help them get to where they want to go.
+It’s easy for me to love people.
+I love listening to people.
+I love helping them realize things that can get them where they want to go.
 I love making people laugh!
 I love rooting for people.
 I want people to succeed.
 Because of this, it’s really hard for me to walk away from even the ones who take too much.

 I also realized how much my coach and I had in common – that’s when the sparks really started flying.
-After almost three years of going to sessions every other week, my coach has helped me realize that since I love rooting for people and loving people so much, I can do it for a living.
-I have so much experience in it after all.
+After almost three years of going to sessions every other week, my coach has helped me realize that since I love rooting for people and loving people so much, I can coach for a living.
+After all, I have so much experience in it!

-My coach helped me realize that I can be a coach too.
-In many ways, I already am a coach.
-I’m realizing that I can make a living out of loving and not get abused by it.
-I can channel my ability to read people and listen to people and love people into to helping people help themselves.
+My coach helped me realize that I could be a coach too.
+In many ways, I already am one.
+She helped me realize that I can make a living out of loving and not get abused by it.
+I can channel my ability to read people and listen to people into to helping people help themselves.
 I think I’d find this work really fulfilling.
 I already do.

-Not to get all new-agey but do you ever feel like the universe is like, totally cheering you on?
-After weeks of humming and hawing I finally decided this week to submit a request for reimbursement to my HR department for the Fundamentals course at the Coaches Training Institute (CTI).
-CTI is a leader in the coaching profession and was where my own coach studied.
+Not to get all new-agey but do you ever feel like the universe is totally cheering you on?
+After weeks of humming and hawing I finally decided to submit a request for reimbursement to my HR department for the Fundamentals course at the Coaches Training Institute (CTI).
+CTI is a leading school for coaches and it was where my own coach studied.
 The request was approved barely an hour after I sent the email.
 Next Friday at 1 pm my coaching odyssey begins.
 I get that chills/nausea combo when I think about it.

-I’m not quitting my day job.
-The way I see it, coaching skills feed into the communications work I already do quite nicely.
-Eventually I’d like to take on my own clients outside of work and then if it really takes off I could potentially start my own business.
-But for now I’m just enjoying the ride and trying not to be terrified by the possibility that the thing you decide you want more than anything won’t work out.
+For now (!), I’m not quitting my day job.
+The way I see it, coaching skills feed into the communications work I do quite nicely.
+Eventually I’d like to take on my own clients outside of work.
+If it really takes off, I’ll start my own business.
+But for now I’m just enjoying the ride and resisting being terrified by the possibility that the thing you decide you want more than anything won’t work out.

 This is so exciting!!!!!!!!!!!!!!!!!!!